esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 # Directory structure and content tags

-To add a module, create a new folder inside the main `modules` directory named after your new module, *e.g.*, my-new-module.
+To add a module, create a new folder inside the main `modules` directory named after your new module, *e.g.*, `my-new-module`.

-This new `modules/my-new-module/` directory has general structure:
+This new `modules/my-new-module/` folder has the general structure:

 ```console
 my-new-module